rodydavis/plugins/README.md

 This repo is a companion repo to the main [flutter repo](https://github.com/flutter/flutter).
-It contains the source code for Flutter first-party plugins (i.e., plugins developed by the core Flutter team).
+It contains the source code for Flutter third-party plugins (i.e., plugins developed by Rody Davis).
 Check the `packages` directory for all plugins.

 Flutter plugins enable access to platform-specific APIs.
 For more information